muftring/iu-netsci/topics/communities.md

 | --- | --- |
 | Step 1: Define Link Similarity | $S((i,k),(j,k)) = \frac{\left | \, n_{+}(i) \; \cap \; n_{+}(j) \, \right |}{\left | \, n_{+}(i) \; \cup \;  n_{+}(j) \, \right |}$ <p><p> where $n_{+}(i)$ is the list of neighbors of node $i$, including itself. <P> $S$ measures the relative number of common neighbors $i$ and $j$ have. <p> $S = 1$ if $i$ and $j$ have the same neighbors.|
 | Step 2: Apply Hierarchical Clustering   |  |

+# Link Communities
+The key idea of *link communities* is pervasive overlap.
+And pervasive overlap means that the overlap between communities is pervasive and not assuming that communities are almost/essentially disjoint.

+In *modularity* we strive to find the "cut" which divides the network and identifies the separate communities.
+But in *link communities* it is argued that this is not possible.

+The consequence of this pervasive overlap is: if you look at local structure, it may be rather simple.
+But when you assemble all of the small local structures, it creates a big tangle.
+(Example: word association network.)

+*Link similarity* is defined between two edges, and we consider only those edges which share a node (if they do not share a node, they are separate and are likely not to be very close).
+Next, count the neighbors of the nodes and compute the Jaccard Coefficient.

+> Jaccard Coefficient: intersection divided by union

+With the *link similarity* -- a matrix of similarity measures between edges where every row and column represents an edge -- perform *hierarchical clustering*.

+*Partition Density* - essentially graph density for a given community.
+Calculate the density: the number of edges within the subgraph divided by the number of possible edges.
+And subtract the number of edges in the minimally connected subgraph with the same number of nodes.

+$$D\equiv \frac{2}{M}\sum_{c}^{ }m_{c}\frac{m_{c}-(n_{c} - 1))}{(n_{c}-2)(n_{c}-1)}$$

+With partition density, for each link community we can calculate all of the densities.

+**Algorithm**
+- define the similarity between all of the individual edges
+- construct hierarchical tree: dendrogram
+- calc partition density for each level
+- produces a curve
+- find the maximal partition density cut to show the final community structure

+group/community membership is naturally given by the edges

+intentionally choose the simplest way to obtain link community (define similarity, do hierarchical clustering)

+POV: relationships between nodes is more fundamental than the nodes, and is more useful discovering complex structure in networks

 # Metrics and Measures
 (Newman, M.E.J.)<br>